akamoske/canopyLazR/README.md

 level.canopy <- canopy.height.levelr(laz.data)

 # Estimate LAD for each voxel in leveled array in the list
-lad.estimates <- MacHorn.LAD(level.canopy, 1, NULL)
+lad.estimates <- machorn.lad(level.canopy, 1, NULL)

 # Convert the list of LAD arrays into a single raster stack
 lad.raster <- lad.array.to.raster.stack(lad.estimates, 32618)